123456687548/vanish/README.md

 # Vanish
-Vanish is a simple mod for Fabric servers admins.
+Vanish is a simple mod for Fabric server admins.

 It's used to mask your online status, so no one knows that you are online.

-It stops the server from sending specific packets to other players that notify their client that you exist on this server.
+It stops the server from sending specific packets to other players that notify their client that you exist on the server.

 # Features:
 - Invisible (The game of the other players don't get any information of your presence)